awsdocs/aws-systems-manager-user-guide/doc_source/using-service-linked-roles-service-action-1.md

-# Using roles to collect inventory, run maintenance window tasks, and view OpsData: `AWSServiceRoleForAmazonSSM`<a name="using-service-linked-roles-service-action-1"></a>
+# Using roles to collect inventory and view OpsData: `AWSServiceRoleForAmazonSSM`<a name="using-service-linked-roles-service-action-1"></a>

 AWS Systems Manager uses AWS Identity and Access Management \(IAM\) [service\-linked roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_terms-and-concepts.html#iam-term-service-linked-role)\.
 A service\-linked role is a unique type of IAM role that is linked directly to Systems Manager\.
 Service\-linked roles are predefined by Systems Manager and include all the permissions that the service requires to call other AWS services on your behalf\.